initishsachdeva/excel-data-to-db/README.md

 2. Database integration in spring boot.
 3. Swagger Implementation for API documentation

-For testing and validation purpose, please use Postman to check whether the rest api's are giving correct response or not.
+For testing and validation purpose, please use Postman to check whether the Rest api's are giving correct response or not.